Krglok/Realms/README.md

 Realms
 ======
 Bukkit Plugin for managing Realms and settlements.
 Do NO protections .
 Based on the ideas of Dominion from Pico52 i created this plugin.
-I want to resolve some design issues in the dominion design
+I want to resolve some design issues in the dominion design.
-- no automatic building verification
-- small bandwidth of produced items and blocks
-- many different units with only virtual representation After some analysis of the dominion design i made the decision to make  a new design with a different architecture.
+After some analysis of the dominion design i made the decision to make  a new design with a different architecture.